anywhichway/lmdb-index/README.md

 * Bug fixes and documentation changes will increment the patch version.

+2023-05-14 v0.7.2 Updated documentation.

 2023-05-13 v0.7.1 Updated documentation.
-Not yet documented in built in full-text indexing and search.
+Not yet documented, built in full-text indexing and search.

 2023-05-13 v0.7.0 Reworked indexing to simplify, improve speed and support full text indexing.